wtrocki/atlas-github-action/README.md

 For any other type of cluster set `reuse: true`.
 Action will make sure that proper user and access rules are created.

+## Notes

+This project is using Atlas TypeScript Community SDK.
+See: https://github.com/wtrocki/ts-client-atlas/ for more information